 The Pulitzer Prizes were established by the bequest of Joseph Pulitzer, which suggested four journalism awards, and were inaugurated beginning in 1917.
 By 1942 there were eight Pulitzers for journalism.
 For several years now there have been 14 including the two for photojournalism.
 Replaced by two photojournalism prizes in 1968: the Pulitzer Prize for Feature Photography and “Pulitzer Prize for Spot News Photography”, which was later renamed Pulitzer Prize for Breaking News Photography in 2000.

 In today’s modern world, everything has gone digital.
 Thereupon, the trend of achieving the latest, fastest, and accurate is now the need and requirement in every field.
 In Photojournalism too, this is a true and an important fact.
 Hence, Photojournalists should be capable of capturing story-telling photographs, record videos, edit images and videos, etc… For no doubt, if one is good at all these works, then definitely his / her work will be easily recognized and appreciated.

 One of the essential tools in Modern Photojournalism nowadays is the mobile phone or smartphone.
 Its use has helped the present photojournalists even any common citizen photojournalists to showcase any problem or issues quickly and reach the viewers faster than ever.
 On this note, modern photojournalism also includes the use of various social media.

 This article on An ultimate guide to Photojournalism would have now given you a clear idea about it.
 The editorial team of Creative Huts has tried its maximum best to let you know, How to make a career in Photojournalism?
-What you need to do to become a photojournalist? and many more.
-Hence, be passionate, sincere, determined, punctual, do more hard work, and have patience.
+What you need to do to become a photojournalist?, and many more.
+Be passionate, sincere, determined, punctual, do more hard work and have patience.
 Furthermore, use Photojournalism in the proper way to make your voice or support in whatever and wherever needed and stand for the people and nation.